Tim Laker

 Timothy John Laker (born November 27, 1969) is an American professional baseball catcher and coach.
-He was most recently the hitting coach for the Seattle Mariners of Major League Baseball (MLB).
-He played in MLB for the Montreal Expos, Baltimore Orioles, Tampa Bay Devil Rays, Pittsburgh Pirates, and Cleveland Indians from 1992 through 2006.
+He is the offensive coordinator for the Los Angeles Angels of Major League Baseball (MLB).
+He was previously the hitting coach for the Seattle Mariners.
+He played in MLB for the Montreal Expos, Baltimore Orioles, Tampa Bay Devil Rays, Pittsburgh Pirates, and Cleveland Indians from 1992 to 2006.

 Early life

 Laker was born in Encino, California and graduated from Simi Valley High School in Simi Valley, California.
 He played college baseball at Oxnard Community College in Oxnard, California.

 Career

 The Montreal Expos selected Laker in the sixth round of the 1988 Major League Baseball draft.
 During his professional baseball career, Laker played for the Baltimore Orioles, Cleveland Indians, Montreal Expos, Pittsburgh Pirates, and Tampa Bay Devil Rays.
 He last played professional baseball with the Triple-A Buffalo Bisons in 2006.

 Mitchell Report

 Laker was named in the Mitchell Report, which detailed anabolic steroid use in MLB, on December 13, 2007.
 As a current ball club employee, Laker was required to consent to an interview, in which he admitted to purchasing Deca-Durabolin and testosterone from Kirk Radomski from 1995 to 1999.
 Laker claimed he was introduced to Radomski by teammate David Segui.
-In March 2008, Laker admitted regretting his decision to take performance-enhancing drugs stating, "I made a poor decision, a mistake, and all I can do is ask for forgiveness and move on."
+In March 2008, Laker admitted regretting his decision to take performance-enhancing drugs, stating:

+"I made a poor decision, a mistake, and all I can do is ask for forgiveness and move on."